fettay/prez_seminar/PITCHME.md

 In the exploratory data analysis phase (EDA), I don't want to **decide**.

-In EDA the user ==choose which hypothesis to reject== and the procedure gives him a confidence statement of how many False Rejection.
+In EDA the user **choose which hypothesis to reject** and the procedure gives him a confidence statement of how many False Rejection.
 *What do I risk if I choose only the 3 first variables after nb of memes?*

-**Why would I do that?**
-Do you really want to count the number of memes in each presentations?

 ---